rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 ```

-In the newly added line starting with `-C`, the name of the separate config file is prefaced with `makeWarp:` because the parameters specified in `makeWarp_config.py` pertain to the `makeWarp` Task (as opposed to e.g., the `assembleCoadd` Task).
+In the newly added `pipetask run` line starting with `-C`, the name of the separate config file is prefaced with `makeWarp:` because the parameters specified in `makeWarp_config.py` pertain to the `makeWarp` Task (as opposed to e.g., the `assembleCoadd` Task).

 An example log file obtained by running the above `pipetask run` command with `-C` is provided in the `logs` subdirectory, named `logs/makeWarpAssembleCoadd-configfile-logfile.log`.